Mario Maloča: Club career

 Maloča spent most of his youth career at Dinamo Zagreb and had spells with youth teams at NK Zagreb, Inter Zaprešić and Kamen Ingrad.
 In 2007, Maloča signed for Hajduk Split.

 He made his Prva HNL debut with Hajduk at the age of 18 against Šibenik in the 2007–08 season and soon became a first team regular, playing alongside renowned defenders such as Igor Tudor, Goran Sablić and Boris Živković.
 After the season ended he signed a five-year contract with Hajduk, binding him to Poljud until 2013.
 In April 2015, he was dropped to B team for a short time, and in July 2015 he left Hajduk.

 In July 2017, Maloča joined 2.
 Bundesliga side SpVgg Greuther Fürth on loan for the 2017–18 season.

-In May 2019 it was confirmed, that he had joined Lechia Gdańsk on a 3-year contract.
+In May 2019, it was confirmed that he had rejoined Lechia Gdańsk on a three-year contract.

 International career

 Maloča also earned 13 caps for Croatia's U-19 and U-21 teams and took part in Croatia's 2008 Under-19 European Championship campaign where he scored a goal against Albania.
 In August 2012, he was called to the Croatia national football team by Croatian manager Igor Štimac.
 He debuted in a friendly match against Switzerland, where he started and was substituted by Ante Vukušić at the start of the second half.